processone/stun/README.md

 # Usage

-The following sequence describe a STUN establishment:
+The following sequence describe a STUN establishment.

+First, start the application and stun listener:

 ```
 1> application:start(p1_stun).